Kurdistan Region Parliament

-The IKP is a 111-member unicameral body in which 11 seats are reserved for non-Kurdish minority communities of the Kurdistan Region.
-The IKP building is located in Erbil, the capital of the Kurdistan Region.
+The Parliament is a 100-member unicameral body in which 5 seats are reserved for non-Kurdish minority communities of the Kurdistan Region.
+The Parliament building is located in Erbil, the capital of the Kurdistan Region.

-The IKP holds two sessions per year, each covering a span of four months.
-The IKP works by committees that focus on certain areas, such as legal affairs, education and higher education, finance and economy, and culture.
+Sessions are held twice in a year, each covering four months.
+It is organized into committees focusing on certain areas, such as legal affairs, education and higher education, finance and economy, and culture.
 Legislative proposals and bills are initiated via the Regional Council of Ministries or by the endorsement of ten individual members of parliament.

 Structure, functions, and founding principles

-The parliament is the Kurdistan Region’s democratically elected legislative body, consisting of one elected chamber.
-The three main functions of the IKP are to examine proposals for new law, to scrutinise government policy and administration, and to debate the major issues of the day.
+The parliament is the Kurdistan Region’s elected legislative body, consisting of one chamber.
+The IKP'S three main functions are to examine proposals for new laws, scrutinize government policy and administration, and debate major issues.

-The founding principles of the IKP are liberty, pluralism, accountability, openness, and the representation of all peoples in the Kurdistan Region.
+The IKP's founding principles are liberty, pluralism, accountability, openness, and the representation of all citizens of the Kurdistan Region.